The Latest: Service canceled for Texas woman shot by police

 A service for a woman shot in her home by a Fort Worth police officer has been canceled.

-Saturday's service for Atatiana Jefferson was to be held at Potters House in Dallas.
+Saturday's service for Atatiana Jefferson was to be held at Potter's House Church in Dallas.
 Church representative Mara Silverio says the service hasn't been rescheduled.

 The news follows a judge's decision Friday to issue a temporary restraining order sought by Marquis Jefferson, the father of Atatiana Jefferson.
 The father sought the order to gain control over the funeral arrangements of his daughter from his daughter's aunt, Bonita Body.